BlueTurtle01/BlueTurtle01/README.md

 # Timeline of skills
 I will use this section to create a diary of my skills as a personal reflection of how far I have come on my coding journey.

+## 24/08/2021 - More OpenCV and cv.moveWindow()
+1. I continued following some more OpenCV tutorials including Histogram equalisation and corner detection.
+2. When displaying multiple windows, by default they often overlap.
+To allow easier comparison between the 3 versions of my input image I shifted the windows so they did not overlap.
+This is an nice time efficiency improvement.

 ## 17/08/2021 - Project Euler & testing the speed of the sum() method
 Today I joined Project Euler and have solved my first 4 problems.
 I learnt more about the set() datatype and how it can be used to easily sum the elements.
 This is an alternative to summing the elements in a list but achieves the same result.
 Interestingly after doing some tests I found that summing a list is 10x faster than summing the elements of a set.